 In earlier days Iterative Waterfall model was very popular to complete a project.
 But nowadays developers face various problems while using it to develop software.
 The main difficulties included handling change requests from customers during project development and the high cost and time required to incorporate these changes.
 To overcome these drawbacks of Waterfall model, in the mid-1990s the Agile Software Development model was proposed.

 The Agile model was primarily designed to help a project to adapt to change requests quickly.
 So, the main aim of the Agile model is to facilitate quick project completion.
 To accomplish this task agility is required.
 Agility is achieved by fitting the process to the project, removing activities that may not be essential for a specific project.
-Also, anything that is wastage of time and effort is avoided.
+Also, anything that is waste of time and effort is avoided.

 Actually Agile model refers to a group of development processes.
 These processes share some basic characteristics but do have certain subtle differences among themselves.
 A few Agile SDLC models are given below:

 In the Agile model, the requirements are decomposed into many small parts that can be incrementally developed.
 The Agile model adopts Iterative development.
 Each incremental part is developed over an iteration.
 Each iteration is intended to be small and easily manageable and can be completed within a couple of weeks only.
 At a time one iteration is planned, developed and deployed to the customers.
 Long-term plans are not made.

 Agile model is the combination of iterative and incremental process models.
 The steps involve in agile SDLC models are:

 - Requirement gathering